CyberCRI/RedWire/README.md

 - Should whitespace be significant in Booyah format?
   - Pros: Looks pretty.
 Less verbose.
 Forces consistant indentation practices
   - Cons: Spaces vs. tabs.
 Editors may not show whitespace.
 No single line expressions.
 Confusing in some multi-line cases.
+- How to set aritrary values in an action?
+  - Setting the model through an action can be easily done for a single parameter, but is harder to do for several
+  - Sets of key, value pairs
+    - Requires different algorithm to match
+  - Arbitrary (extra) parameters
+    - Hard to match up the parameters
+  - Have define calls in the model be part of the action layout

 Findings